Distance From Vancouver: Approximately 735 kilometers via Hwy 1

 on busy weekends.

-Another Trip in Barkerville Area:
+Other Trips in Wells and Barkerville Area:

 Barkerville National Historic Site is located in Central British